camille-plays/coffee2go/README.md

 Coffee credit tracker

+Using GIN web framework and GORM
+Connects to sqlite3

 ``` go run . ``` to start the server

 ```curl http://localhost:8080/users``` to get a list of users